Barelidap/Tass-from-Temu/README.md

 9. Once a visit is completed, its statistics are permanently stored in a local **SQLite** database.

 This significantly reduces unnecessary computation since demographic models are executed only once per visitor while also allowing long-term analytics to be collected across multiple sessions.

-This significantly reduces unnecessary computation since demographic models are executed only once per visitor.

 ---